James Hanratty: Criminal record

-The murder
+Murder

-The facts as ascertained by the police
+Facts as ascertained by the police

-At about 6:45am on 23 August 1961, the body of Michael John Gregsten (28 December 1924 - 23 August 1961) was discovered in a lay-by on the A6 road at Deadman's Hill, near the Bedfordshire village of Clophill, by John Kerr, an Oxford undergraduate conducting a traffic census.
-Lying next to Gregsten, semi-conscious, was Gregsten's mistress, Valerie Jean Storie (24 November 1938 – 26 March 2016).
+At about 6:45 am on 23 August 1961, the body of Michael John Gregsten was discovered in a lay-by on the A6 road at Deadman's Hill, near the Bedfordshire village of Clophill, by John Kerr, an Oxford undergraduate conducting a traffic census.
+Lying next to Gregsten, semi-conscious, was Gregsten's girlfriend, Valerie Jean Storie.
 Gregsten had been shot twice in the head with a .38 revolver at point blank range; Storie had been raped, and then shot with the same weapon, four times in the left shoulder and once in the neck, leaving her paralysed below the shoulders.
 Kerr alerted Sydney Burton, a farm labourer, who flagged down two cars and asked the drivers to call an ambulance.

 The car Gregsten and Storie had been using at the time of the attack, a grey four-door 1956 Morris Minor registration 847 BHN, was found abandoned behind Redbridge tube station in Essex later that evening.
 The car had been jointly owned by Gregsten's mother and aunt, and lent to the couple who, according to Storie, were planning to attend a car rally.

 Gregsten was a scientist at the Road Research Laboratory in Slough.
 Storie was an assistant at the same laboratory and had been having an affair with Gregsten, although this did not become public knowledge until Storie wrote a series of articles for the popular Today magazine in June 1962, five months after the trial.
 Gregsten had separated from his wife Janet (d.
 1995) who lived with their two children at Abbots Langley.
 Storie, an only child, lived with her parents in Cippenham, a suburb of Slough.